Newsletter Sign-Up:

 by Kim Isaacs, Monster Resume Expert

-Have you thought about the skills you're listing in your Monster Resume's Skills section?
-If you treat this section as an afterthought, you could be missing an opportunity to show employers you've got the right skills for the job.
+Have you thought about the skills you’re listing in your resume’s skills section?
+If you treat this section as an afterthought, you could be missing an opportunity to show employers you’ve got the right skills for the job.

 Listing skills can help you stand out.
 It can also add important keywords to your resume.
 Hiring managers often use skills as keywords when searching Monster's database, so your resume will have a better chance of being found by the right people if you include a comprehensive skills list.